uk-gov-mirror/osgeouk.website/foss4guk2025/code-of-conduct.md

 ### Be Nice

-We have run many in person conferences before, we hope we have thought of everything and that the day runs smoothly.
+We have run many in person conferences before, we hope we have thought of everything and that the conference runs smoothly.
 But if stuff goes wrong, please be patient, we will get problems fixed as fast as we can and will provide updates.

 <!-- Jonny Huck Email Obfuscator -->
 <!-- Simply add...  <span class="osgeoemail"></span>  ...wherever you would like the email link to appear -->